 The Energy Bank is a lithium-ion storage product; specifically, it is a lithium nickel manganese cobalt oxide (NMC) battery.
 This is one of the most common lithium-ion battery technologies, and for good reason: relative to other types of batteries, NMC batteries are known for their high energy density (the amount of energy they can store relative to the physical space they take up).
 To learn more about how different lithium-ion battery chemistries stack up against one another, check out our overview of battery chemistry differences.

 Two key ways to evaluate the performance of a solar battery are its depth of discharge and roundtrip efficiency.

 Depth of discharge (DoD) indicates the percentage of a battery’s energy that has been discharged relative to the overall capacity of the battery.
 Because the useful life of a battery decreases each time you charge, discharge, and re-charge it, many battery manufacturers specify a maximum DoD level for optimal battery performance.
 In general, batteries with a higher depth of discharge are considered higher quality products.
 The SolarEdge Energy Bank boasts a depth of discharge of 100 percent across all battery sizes.

 Roundtrip efficiency is a measure of the electrical losses involved with charging and discharging a particular battery.
 The higher the percentage, the more efficiently the battery is able to convert incoming electricity into stored electricity and then back into usable electricity.
-SolarEdge Energy Bank has an industry-leading roundtrip efficiency of 94.5 percent (with a system roundtrip efficiency of 93.3 percent); this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 9.45 kWh of output.
+SolarEdge Energy Bank has a roundtrip efficiency of 94.5 percent (with a system roundtrip efficiency of 93.3 percent); this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 9.45 kWh of output.

 SolarEdge Energy Bank warranty coverage